phanideepgampa/phanideepgampa.github.io/_posts/2018-11-02-The-Gaussian.md

 {% endhighlight %}

-Given below is an interactive plot of each setting.We can observe that as the sample size increases with significant number of trials,the sampling distribution of the population mean estimate approaches normal.
+Given below is an interactive plot of each setting.
+We can observe that as the sample size increases and if the number of trials are significant, the sampling distribution of the population mean estimate approaches the normal distribution.

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~phanideep_gampa/4.embed?link=false"></iframe>